 What treatment options are available?

-In all such instances, two main treatment options are available to alleviate pain and eradicate infection:
+There are two main treatment options are available to alleviate pain and eradicate infection:

 - removing the tooth

-The advantage of root canal treatment, also known as root canal therapy, is that your tooth will be saved.
-However, this treatment is not feasible if there is insufficient healthy tooth structure remaining.
+Root Canal treatment is not feasible if there is insufficient healthy tooth structure remaining.

 What does root canal treatment involve?

-There are several stages in the treatment process and these are usually spread over two or three appointments.
+There are several stages in the treatment process, and these are usually spread over two or three appointments.
 During each appointment it is common for at least one X-ray of the tooth to be taken.